OctopusDeploy/blog/blog/2021-04/tips-building-custom-execution-containers/index.md

 Before moving to base images, my builds for Linux and Windows were approximately 13 minutes.
 Moving to base images reduced them to 5 minutes.

-## Tip 5: Use Docker manifest for cross-platform images
+## Tip 5: Using Docker manifest for cross-platform images

 Requiring a person to pick the Windows or Linux image is an additional cognitive load, especially if the tooling is cross-platform.
-It forces the user to think _where_ the container will be running.
+It forces the user to think _where_ the container will run.

 Instead of this:
 ![incorrect picking of version](incorrect-versioning.png)